bbbradsmith/hatariB/DEVELOP.md

   * `Main_WaitOnVbl` now sets `SPCFLAG_BRK` to exit the CPU run loop on each simulated vblank.
   * Always assume perfect frame timing rather than measuring system time and manually delaying.
   * Replace SDL event queue polling with a simulated input event queue from the Libretro core.
 Limit only to key/mouse input events.
+  * Don't SDL_Init or SDL_Quit, SDL is not used except for creating the software texture, which does not require init.
+(SDL_Quit will conflict with some versions of RetroArch SDL2 input drivers and crash on close.)
   * Disable `Main_WarpMouse` because Libretro will capture the mouse with its focus mode.
   * Replace default status bar help message with a note to press Scroll-Lock for focus mode.
   * Replace loading config from file with core configuration.